Topics Map > Research Policy and Compliance > Conflict of Interest (COI) and Outside Activities Reporting (OAR) > COI Committee

 UW–Madison is also required to monitor compliance with the management plan.
 If UW–Madison identifies an SFI that was not disclosed or reviewed in a timely manner, the COI Office will, within sixty (60) days, review the SFI, determine if an FCOI exists and implement an interim management plan, if needed.
 In cases of non-compliance, the COI Office will also complete a retrospective review and submit a Mitigation Report if bias is found.

-The COI Committee reviews outside activities of individuals who are listed as principal investigator, co-investigator, or senior/key personnel on federally funded research or human subjects research administered by UW-Madison.
-For the activity to be reviewed, one of the two following criteria must be true:
+The COI Committee reviews outside activities of individuals who are listed as principal investigator, co-investigator, or senior/key personnel on federally funded research or a study team member on human subjects research administered by UW–Madison.
+The COI Committee evaluates outside activities disclosed in the most current version of the OAR available when the meeting agenda is prepared.
+Activities are reviewed at least once annually and when substantive changes are made.

-At the request of a Dean's Office or a UW-Madison IRB, the COI Committee may also review the outside activities of any investigator and provide advice on the existence of an FCOI.
+The COI Committee may also review the outside activities of any investigator and provide advice on the existence of an FCOI at the request of a Dean or Director's Office.

 Value of Financial Interest

-The COI Committee reviews activities that meet or exceed the following financial thresholds:
+The COI Committee reviews activities that meet or exceed the following financial thresholds as they are considered Significant Financial Interests under the federal regulations:

 - Compensation and/or ownership in a publicly traded company that, either individually or combined, equals $5,000 or more in a calendar year;